-Gareth Neal is a hands-on Designer and Maker fascinated by historical techniques and aesthetics roots.
+Gareth Neal is a hands-on Designer and Maker fascinated by historical techniques and aesthetic roots.
 With a strong narrative throughout his works, Gareth has the mastery of translating contextual references into interesting objects of contemporary design.
-His Cut & Groove series is an incredible collection of vessels, originally inspired by Roman, medieval and glass vessels, whose outcome plays into the relationship between function and form.
+His Cut & Groove series is an incredible collection of vessels, originally inspired by Roman, medieval, and glass vessels, whose outcome plays into the relationship between function and form.

 The future for crafts is one to celebrate.
 I believe there is a renaissance going on now.Gareth Neal